Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ## Electronic System Architecture

 Before we begin the assembly process, let's familiarize ourselves with the electronic system architecture of HelMoRo.
 This overview will provide a clear understanding of the system's components and their interconnections.
-Please refer to the following diagram:

 The part numbers are the same as in the [Bill of Materials](bill_of_materials.md).

 ![Electronical architecture](helmoro_electronical_architecture.drawio.png){: style="height:89%;width:89%"}